Arduino Nano PWM

 outputs are used to generate PWM signals, and timers only send outputs

-to specific pins.
+to specific fixed pins.

 The third thing to know about Arduino Nano PWM pins is that